-When markers are inserted in a song you can use the [Prev] and [Next] buttons to jump from marker to marker.
+When markers are inserted in a song, you can use the [Prev] and [Next] buttons in the Markers area on the toolbar to jump from marker to marker.

 These markers will also appear (by default) at the top of the Bars window.
 You could use the markers to mark sections such as the verses and choruses of the song.
 The Ins and Del buttons allow you to insert or delete markers.
 You can change the current marker by editing it directly in this window.